invertase/react-native-firebase/pages/quick-start/existing-project.md

 Creating a new React Native project?
 See the [new projects guide](/quick-start/new-project) instead.

+> **Expo Users**: Support will not be provided when using the library in Expo applications (ejected or otherwise).
+For support on how to use Firebase with Expo, you should contact the Expo team or the Expo community.

 ## Adding the app dependency

 Every project using React Native Firebase requires the `app` module to be installed.
 Using Yarn, add the module to your